- SWE Articles of Incorporation

-Empower women to achieve full potential in careers as engineers and leaders, expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.
+Empower women to achieve their full potential in careers as engineers and leaders; expand the image of the engineering and technology professions as a positive force in improving the quality of life, and demonstrate the value of diversity and inclusion.

 A world with gender parity and equality in engineering and technology.

-We aspire to the highest level of ethical behavior as evidenced by honesty and dignity in our personal and professional relationships and responsibilities.
+We aspire to the highest level of ethical behavior as evidenced by honesty and dignity within our personal and professional relationships and responsibilities.

 We embrace diversity in its broadest interpretation and commit to creating an inclusive environment for all our members and stakeholders.
 We value the contributions of a diverse membership, which enables SWE to achieve its full potential.

 We provide an organization that fosters mentoring and the development of professional and personal networks.

-We conduct our activities in a professional manner, demonstrating and demanding the highest standards of business practices.
+We professionally conduct our activities, demonstrating and demanding the highest standards of business practices.

-We share a common definition of success with open, transparent access to information, building mutual respect and confidence in the competence of those with whom we lead, serve and partner with.
+We share a common definition of success with open, transparent access to information, building mutual respect and confidence in the abilities of those with whom we lead, serve, and partner.

-The Society of Women Engineers (SWE) is a not-for-profit educational and service organization that empowers women to succeed and advance in the field of engineering and to be recognized for their life-changing contributions as engineers and leaders.
-SWE is the driving force that establishes engineering as a highly desirable career for women through an exciting array of training and development programs, networking opportunities, scholarships, and outreach and advocacy activities.
+The Society of Women Engineers (SWE) is a not-for-profit educational and service organization that empowers women to succeed and advance in engineering and be recognized for their life-changing contributions as engineers and leaders.
+SWE is the driving force that establishes engineering as a highly desirable career for women through an exciting array of training and development programs, networking opportunities, scholarships alongside outreach and advocacy activities.

 Goal 1: Professional excellence – SWE will develop women engineers at all stages of their personal and professional lives.

 Goal 2: Globalization – SWE will be recognized as a global, inclusive organization that promotes diversity and inclusion and serves women engineers wherever they are.

 Goal 3: Advocacy – SWE will advocate for the inclusion and success of women, both present and prospective, in engineering and technology.

 Over 40,000 individual members who are collegiates and professionals.

 SWE has over 300 collegiate member sections and 100 professional member sections.